-Prereg. - Grade of "C" or better in German III.
+Year Pre-req. - Grade of "C" or better in German III.
 This course consists of a review of grammar and usage concepts via the BSU Concurrent Credit Curriculum as well as new concepts, along with independent units to further skills in speaking, understanding, reading and writing German.
 The course is built around a virtual year in the city of Berlin and conducted primarily in German.
-Dual credit through Boise State University available (German 102) - minimum GPA of 2.7; a 3.0 is recommended.
-Please see page 18 for more information on Fast Forward funding!
+Dual credit through Boise State